spacether/wiigo/README.md

 Wiigo is a web application inspired by Meetup.
 Wiigo is a platform that connects people and gives them a place to join and create clubs that they love.

-Chime is a personal project by Justin Black.
+Wiigo is a personal project by Justin Black.

 ![Wiigo home page: https://wiigo.herokuapp.com/][home page]